 Hydraulic processes the major driving force behind any process in SWAT (Neitsch et al., 2011).
 Components of the water balance such as precipitation (rainfall), surface runoff, infiltration, evapotranspiration, soil water and channel processes (Figure 12) are key components of the hydraulic process definition.
 The water balance equation used by SWAT+ is as follows:

-$$SWt = SWo \sum{i=0}^{t} (Rday - Qsurf - Ea - Wseep - Qgw)$$
+$$SWt = SWo \sum{i=0}^{t} (Rday - Qsurf - Ea - Wseep - Qgw)$$ wseep-the amount of percolation flow exiting the soil profile at the bottom;

 Where: